-Our operations have generated negative cash flows, and if we are unable to secure additional funding when we need it, we may be required to reduce operations.\
+Our operations have generated negative cash flows, and if we are unable to secure additional funding when we need it, we may be required to further reduce operations.

-As of March 31, 2008, we had approximately \$105.2 million in cash, cash equivalents and marketable securities.
-Our net cash used in operations for the three months ended March 31, 2008, and the year ended December 31, 2007 was approximately \$38.2 million and \$81.1 million, respectively.
-Substantially all of our net product sales resulted from sales of Xyrem and Antizol.
-Sales of Antizol are likely to decrease substantially in 2008 due to generic competition, and sales of Xyrem could decrease due to adverse market conditions, negative publicity or other events outside our control.
-We must commit substantial resources to costly and time-consuming research, preclinical testing and clinical trials of our product candidates and significant funds to our commercial operations.
-We believe that our current cash and cash equivalents and interest earned thereon, together with future financings, the proceeds available under the CEFF and anticipated revenues from product sales and royalties, will be sufficient to satisfy our current operations for at least the next 12 months.
+As of June 30, 2008, we had approximately \$52.7 million in unrestricted cash, cash equivalents and marketable securities.
+Our net cash used in operations for the six months ended June 30, 2008, and the year ended December 31, 2007 was approximately \$82.8 million and \$81.1 million, respectively.
+Prior to the commercial launch of Luvox CR in March 2008, substantially all of our net product sales resulted from sales of Xyrem and Antizol.
+We recently sold our rights to Antizol, and sales of Xyrem and Luvox CR could decrease due to adverse market conditions, negative publicity or other events outside our control.
+We recently reduced our activities to focus on our commercial products and later stage product candidates, including a reduction in the size of our work force.
+Even with this change, we must continue to commit substantial resources to costly and time-consuming product development and clinical trials of our product candidates and significant funds to our commercial operations.
+We believe that after taking into account proceeds from our recent registered direct stock offering, the recent payment from UCB and the proceeds from the sale of our rights to Antizol, our current cash and cash equivalents and interest earned thereon, together with the proceeds from the possible future sale of additional notes by our wholly-owned subsidiary JPI Commercial, LLC, or JPIC, under the senior secured note and warrant purchase agreement among JPIC, us and the purchasers named therein, and anticipated revenues from product sales and royalties, will be sufficient to satisfy our current operations for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available financial resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: